umonkey/treemap/README.md

 ## Current status

 There is a backend and frontend prototype.
-One can [run this](https://github.com/umonkey/treemap/wiki/Installation#running-with-docker) on a local machine in a Docker container, use the browser to see a map and add new trees with no details.
+One can [run this all](https://github.com/umonkey/treemap/wiki/Installation#running-with-docker) on a local machine in a Docker container, use a browser to see the map and add new trees with no details.
 Authentication, edits, comments, files, and everything else is missing.

 ## Features